Monday, July 25, 2016

 View from the ferry

 The third day again we had an early start: we drove till Geiranger, cycled down a mountain and then went for boating in the fjord (pretty hectic day, but as I said days in Norway are very very long).
-The drive till Geiranger was again again through very picturesque locations.
+The drive till Geiranger was again through very picturesque locations.
 We had to take many ferries on the way, to get from one island to another and not have to drive along the fjords.
 But by this time as I said, stunning views had become a daily occurrence and no more a novelty:).

 Back to nature: Fjords of Norway (2)